leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

   - I'm bullish on areas that haven't raised pricing and likely will.
 When the incumbents do it'll create whitespace for new companies to come in with disruptive situation

 *LL - Unsure if I entirely understand Josh's last point here.
 It seemed he advocates for investing in areas where the incumbent can raise prices but hasn't, which would be opposite to how Buffett or perhaps a value investor would think.
 They'd prefer to invest in the incumbent that can take prices up but hasn't needed to yet.*

+- Cancel culture is resulting in virtually nil tolerance if someone makes one footfall
+  - People that have great contributions to society are being advised to stay low, out of limelight
+  -

 **Footnotes**